How to integrate insights into the ad creative process

 A critical tactic for marketers is to be mindful of designing ads for the channels on which they’ll run.
 Whether that’s Sponsored Brands video or social media ads that are driving to Amazon, what works in one situation doesn’t always in another.
 This is especially true for brands who are driving to stores like Amazon from social media channels or search engines.
 There are a lot of moving pieces to fit together and nuances to consider.
 With our API integration with Amazon Attribution, we’re well-positioned to help our clients answer questions like “Which audiences should I be reaching on social media to help drive the most conversions on Amazon?” or “What call-to-action is most effective on search engines to help boost sales on Amazon?”

 As part of the Sponsored Brands video beta, VidMob was one of the only companies offering services to create videos for this new ad product.
-We collaborated closely with Amazon Advertising to uncover key learnings and scale creative output for Sponsored Brands video with top brands in the consumer packaged goods (CPG) space.
-We’ve seen positive results when brands build ad creative for a sound-off environment—key built-in features include: benefit-driven text on screen, adapted narrative for a seamless loop, and of course, featuring the product.
+We collaborated closely with Amazon Ads to uncover key learnings and scale creative output for Sponsored Brands video with top brands in the consumer packaged goods (CPG) space.
+We’ve seen positive results when brands build ad creative for a sound-off environment – key built-in features include: benefit-driven text on screen, adapted narrative for a seamless loop and of course, featuring the product.

-Similarly, with the launch of our Amazon Attribution API integration, we partnered with top brands in the CPG and retail space who were running marketing campaigns off Amazon that drove to Amazon.
+Similarly, with the launch of our Amazon Attribution API integration, we partnered with top brands in the CPG and retail space who were running marketing campaigns anywhere that drove to Amazon.
 Using our AI-based insights, we were able to provide creative recommendations to help boost purchases on Amazon.

-Are there best practices you follow when you set up Amazon Advertising campaigns and what are your tips to advertise across different devices?
+Are there best practices you follow when you set up Amazon Ads campaigns and what are your tips to advertise across different devices?